View Matthew Chambers's Obituary on knoxnews.com and share memories

 |

 Knoxville - Matthew F. Chambers, age 46, went to be with the Lord unexpectedly December 25, 2019.
+He was preceded in death by grandparents Bill & Pearl Daugherty.
+Survivors include children Brooklyn & Sydney Chambers, parents Steve & Jewell Chambers, grandparents Tyrus & Glennis Chambers, brother Scott Chambers, nephew Jayme Chambers, fiancé Stephanie Lawson, and a host of other family and loved ones.
 The family will receive friends 5-7 pm Saturday at Mynatt Funeral Home Fountain City Chapel.
-Funeral services will follow at 7 pm with Rev. Byron Chambers and Rev. Lee Murphy officiating.
-Family and friends will meet 1:45 pm Sunday at Ft.
-Sumpter Community Cemetery for interment at 2 pm.
-See the Saturday edition of the Knoxville News Sentinel for full obituary.
+Funeral services will follow at 7 pm with Rev. Byron Chambers & Rev. Lee Murphy officiating.
+Family & friends will meet 1:45 pm Sunday at Ft.
+Sumter Community Cemetery for interment at 2 pm.
+In lieu of flowers, the family requests contributions be made to Matt's girls, Brooklyn & Sydney Chambers, at Enrichment Federal Credit Union.
 Online condolences may be left at www.mynattfh.com